-1. Before a horse is microchipped it should be properly identified using registration papers and markings.
+- Before a horse is microchipped, it should be properly identified using the horse’s registration certificate and markings.

-2. It should then be scanned with an ISO 11785-compliant microchip reader to determine if other chips have been implanted.
+- The horse should then be scanned with an ISO-compliant microchip reader to determine if other chips have been implanted.

-Because a microchip is embedded deeply in the nuchal ligament using a syringe-type device, it would be nearly impossible to remove a chip from one horse and re-implant it into another horse.
+Because a microchip is embedded deeply using a syringe-type device, it would be nearly impossible to remove a chip from one horse and re-implant it into another horse.
 Doing so would disfigure the horse from which the chip was removed.

 How do I report my horse’s microchip to AQHA?